 Welcome to Electropolis...

-An experimental community built at the beginning of the Electric Age, Electropolis is characterized by cathedral-sized Van Der Graaf generators and towering Strickfadden machines.
+An experimental community built at the beginning of the Electric Age, Electra City is characterized by cathedral-sized Van Der Graaf generators and towering Strickfadden machines.
 From the air the city resembles nothing so much as the interior of an old radio or television set.
 Machinery as architecture...
 Electricity as commerce...

 Set against this fanciful, though somewhat grim backdrop, ELECTROPOLIS is a vintage murder mystery involving Menlo Park, the electric detective--his partner, the feisty Anesta Robbins-- as well as the typical overweight kingpin Alfred MacGuffin and fetishist femme fatale Tess LaCoyle.

 CHRIS CHUCKRY provides the color for ELECTROPOLIS.
-His work has been seen recently on SUPERMAN: LAST SON OF KRYPTON, BATMAN BEYOND: THE RETURN OF THE JOKER, WORLD'S FUNNEST, and STAR WARS TALES.
+His work has been seen in SUPERMAN: LAST SON OF KRYPTON, BATMAN BEYOND, WORLD'S FUNNEST, and STAR WARS TALES.

 Electropolis picks up, one might say, where MISTER X and TERMINAL CITY both intersect, and left off.
-It’s The Thin Man and Moonlighting meet Fritz Lang's Metropolis via Alphaville with a bumpy detour through The Jetsons.
+As one critic said, " It’s The Thin Man and Moonlighting meet Fritz Lang's Metropolis via Alphaville with a bumpy detour through The Jetsons."

 The four issue series ran from May 2001 to Aug 2002.
 A limited number of signed sets are avaiable upon request .
 Contact .